gi1mic/teensy2dmd/README.md

 	echo dis yoshi.gif > \\.\%PORT%:

-For Linux use something like (Untested)
+For Linux you can create a Bash script something like (Untested)

 	#!/bin/bash